nesi/hpc_training/_lessons/maui-and-mahuika/12-building-code-on-maui.md

 cc -o simpleMpi simpleMpi.c    # compile C code
 CC -o simpleMpi simpleMpi.cxx  # compile C++ code
 ```
-The drivers will ensure correct linking of your code with compiler runtime libraries, and with Cray-supported libraries (such as Cray's ```libsci``` scientific library, or Cray's version of netCDF).
+The drivers will ensure correct linking of your code with compiler runtime libraries, and with Cray-supported libraries (such as Cray's "libsci" scientific library, or Cray's version of netCDF).
 It is therefore not recommended to use the compilers directly, there is a good chance that the executable will fail to build or run correctly.

 If you are interested in seeing what the compiler driver does, add the ```-craype-verbose``` flag:
 ```